ElectricNightOwl/ArmSwinger/README.md

 #### Only Height Adjust While Arm Swinging
 Will prevent the camera rig height from being adjusted while the player is not Arm Swinging.

 Note that this is tied closely to maxInstantHeightChange.
-If the player stops Arm Swinging and walks around the play area physically, angle-based checks are not performed (wall clipping is still enforced).
-This allows the player to enter geometry with their perceived "body".
+If the player stops Arm Swinging and walks around the play area physically, they are permitted to walk inside geometry around them.
+All prevention systems are still active during this time, and attempting to walk into a surface that is too steep to climb (among other reasons) will result in a rewind.

 If the player starts Arm Swinging again, a check is immediately done to see what height change needs to occur.
-If the required height change is larger than maxInstantHeightChange, a rewind is performed to a previously-recorded safe position.

-This ensures that players (1) do not get stuck in a situation where they are continually rewound and (2) don't have the jarring experience of instantly being teleported several feet up/down from where they're currently standing.
-Note also that when this mode is enabled, safe positions are only cached while ArmSwinging, not while physically walking.
-This ensures that when the player does start arm swinging again, the position is safe.
+If the required height change is larger than maxInstantHeightChange, the player view is faded out before the height adjustment is made.
+This ensures that players don't have the jarring experience of instantly being teleported several feet up/down from where they're currently standing.

 ### Prevent Wall Clipping Settings
 #### Prevent Wall Clipping